 An example of “nudge” is when your advisor urges you towards a sound decision that is clearly in your best interest.
 However, when a financial firm or any other type of company pushes you to sign up for something you don’t need or want, that is often called “sludge.”
 Nudge is a way to urge you towards good, while sludge urges you towards something that is not necessarily going to benefit you.

 Behaving “well” as an investor is important; some of it comes down to being able to understand your own biases and subjectivity.
 The less emotional, the better the investor.
 Having a trusted financial advisor at One Day In July will help you stay on an objective, well-reasoned course when considering your investment plan.

 The human mind tends to overweight near-term historical experiences and underweight the long term.
 As humans are emotional and easily distracted, we also may make decisions that are not in our own best interests.
-It can be easy to lose sight of our long-term goals (investment or otherwise!).
-At One Day In July, we will help you stay on track and keep your eye on our shared long-term goal of growing your wealth.
+It can be easy to lose sight of our long-term goals (investment or otherwise).
+At One Day In July, your financial advisor will help you stay on track and keep your eye on our shared long-term goal of growing your wealth.

 Shelburne, VT 05482

 4 Market Street, 2nd Floor

 Portsmouth, NH 03801